softwarepatterns/am/README.md

 Authentication client SDK for **AccountMaker (Am)**.

 This package provides a small, stable client for interacting with the AccountMaker authentication API.
-It is designed for **Node.js applications** and **modern bundlers**, with explicit support for both **ESM** and **CommonJS** consumers.
+It is designed with explicit support for both ESM and CommonJS consumers.

-The SDK focuses on correctness, predictable behavior, and minimal surface area.

 ---